 Dumping bacteria laden water on the ground can harm the ecosystem, and spread disease.
 Please don’t be an irresponsible RV owner…

-First of all, no chemicals allowed!
+First of all, no chemicals allowed when you need to emptying your black water tank at home!
 They will kill off the good bacteria in your septic system!
 If bacteria is destroyed, the balance will be thrown off.

 Locate your septic system’s “cleanout,” a pvc pipe with a screw cap.
 If you do not have one, then you will need to find the lid to your “access port.”